-The 2015 Heartland Environmental and Resource Economics Workshop @Illinois will be on Saturday and Sunday October 17 and 18 in the IHotel at the University of Illinois.
-This will be a day-and-a-half event with a keynote speaker luncheon one day and a panel discussion luncheon on the second day.
+The 2016 Heartland Environmental and Resource Economics Workshop @Illinois will be on Saturday and Sunday November 12-13 in the Memorial Union Hall at the University of Illinois.
+This will be a day-and-a-half event with a keynote speaker luncheon on the first day and a panel discussion luncheon on the second day.
 Please email Heartland@illinois.edu if you would like to receive the call for proposals and the notice that registration is open.

-The Heartland Environmental and Resource Economics Workshop was held for the seventh year at the University of Illinois at Urbana-Champaign on October 17 – 18, 2015.
+The Heartland Environmental and Resource Economics Workshop will be held for the eighth year at the University of Illinois at Urbana-Champaign on November 12 – 13, 2016.
 Topics for contributed paper sessions will be chosen based on the submissions we receive.
-The day-and-a-half long workshop (mid-morning Saturday through mid-afternoon Sunday) featured:
+The day-and-a-half long workshop (mid-morning Saturday through mid-afternoon Sunday) will feature:

-- A luncheon with keynote speaker Arik Levinson (Georgetown Univ.)
+- A luncheon with keynote speaker Maureen Cropper (University of Maryland)

 - Multiple sessions of contributed 20-minute paper presentations

 - One set of 8-minute short research presentations

 - Research posters displayed during breakfast and breaks

 - Numerous breaks to share ideas and develop new collaborations

 - Dinner available to all attendees on the night in between the two days of presentations

 The goals of Heartland@Illinois are to stimulate research and build community in environmental economics with some focus on the Midwest.
 The workshop brings people together to exchange ideas and foster new collaborations.
 Through selected paper sessions, it identifies pressing public policy issues and emerging research themes on environmental and resource economics.
 Finally, it provides networking and development opportunities for graduate students and early career faculty in environmental and resource economics.